w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 ### Creating a Collection

-You can use the NFTs pallet to create NFTs collections.
+You can use the NFTs pallet to create NFT collections.
 In the Polkadot-JS UI, go to Developer > Extrinsic and select the `nfts.create` extrinsic.
 When you create a collection, you must specify who the admin is.
-Then, under `config: PalletNftsCollectionConfig`, you can configure your collection's specifying different settings:
+Then, under `config: PalletNftsCollectionConfig`, you can configure your collection by specifying different settings:

 - `settings` you can specify (in a bitflag-format) settings for your collection: